meshalalsultan/Trending-Fashion-Recommendation-System/README.md

 # Trending Fashion Recommendation System

 ## Overview
-This project is a Trending Fashion Recommendation System built with a Flask web application.
-It provides product recommendations from the Myntra dataset based on product features like brand, ratings, price range, and popularity index.
+This project is a Trending Fashion Recommendation System built with a streamlit web application.
+It provides product recommendations from the Fashion based on product features like brand, ratings, price range, and popularity index.
 The recommendations are generated through a content-based filtering approach, ensuring users receive personalized product suggestions.

 ## Features
 - Product recommendation based on similarity in ratings, price, and brand.